-Join Jungwoo Ryoo for an in-depth discussion in this video Generating a report, part of Computer Forensics Essential Training.
+Join Jungwoo Ryoo for an in-depth discussion in this video Generating a report, part of Learning Computer Forensics (2014).

 …Having the ability to auto-generate a report in…a computer forensic software suite is a very useful feature.…Investigators usually auto-generate a report and…use it as a starting point for their report.…We'll use Autopsy to demonstrate how you can auto-generate a report.…First go to the Autopsy icon on your desktop, right click on it,…and click on Run as Administrator.…